Close

 To reach our goal, Botkins needs help, and is looking for:

-• Donations of any amount to pay for materials and compensate tinkerers: see donation details.
+• Donations of any amount to pay for materials and compensate tinkerers. see donation details.

-• Homebound or bedridden patients interested in a robot: Fill out the form on https://sgme.ch/botkins/ .
+• Homebound or bedridden patients interested in a robot.
+Fill out the form on https://sgme.ch/botkins/

-• Workshop leaders: we don't yet know how workshops will work.
+• Workshop leaders. we don't yet know how workshops will work.

-• You think Botkins is a great cause: Tell people about Botkins or create a post on social media and tag @BotkinsCharity .
-You can also share video clips from the robots owned by "firened": see test drive.
+• If you think Botkins is a good effort.
+Tell people about Botkins or create a post on social media and tag @BotkinsCharity .
+You may also share video clips from the robots CakeOnIce and Pancake: see test drive.

 Test drive a robot, quick driving instructions: